Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Background and Big Picture

-The disaster management life-cycle consists of pre-disaster (mitigation and preparedness), response, and post-disaster recovery activities \cite{UN_disasterPhases}.
-Each phase plays a critical role in mitigating the effects of disasters and facilitating effective recovery.
+The UN's disaster management life-cycle \cite{UN_disasterPhases} consists of pre-disaster (mitigation and preparedness), response, and post-disaster recovery activities.\footnote{To cope with the effects of natural hazards, the disaster management plans for wireless infrastructure may include different phases.
+For instance, in \cite{STERBENZ20101245}, the authors propose a disaster management plan where the diagnose and refine phases aim to prepare the wireless infrastructure better for a new disaster following lessons learnt from the recent one.
+However, in this paper, we follow the UN's structure since it is widely accepted.} Each phase plays a critical role in mitigating the effects of disasters and facilitating effective recovery.
 A detailed explanation of each phase is given as follows.

 \textbf{1) Pre-Disaster Phase:} The pre-disaster phase focuses on activities aimed at mitigating the effects of disasters and preparing for their occurrence \cite{WHO_preparedness}.
 This phase includes: \begin{itemize}[leftmargin=*] \item \textit{Mitigation:} The mitigation involves identifying and implementing measures to reduce the vulnerability of communities and infrastructure to disasters.
-These may include land use planning, building codes and regulations, infrastructure improvements, and public awareness campaigns. \item \textit{Preparedness:} The preparedness activities include developing plans, procedures, and resources to respond effectively to disasters.
-This includes developing emergency plans, conducting exercises, building communications networks, and training emergency personnel. \end{itemize}
+These may include land use planning, building codes and regulations, infrastructure improvements, and public awareness campaigns. \item \textit{Preparedness:} Preparedness activities involve the development of plans, procedures, and resources to enable an effective response to disasters.
+These efforts include creating emergency response plans, conducting simulation exercises, establishing robust communication networks, and training emergency personnel.
+Disasters can be broadly classified into predictable and unpredictable events \cite{rak2020guide}, and accordingly, the scope and focus of preparedness largely depend on the predictability of the disaster.
+For predictable disasters such as hurricanes, floods and some wildfires, preparedness measures can be more targeted and time-sensitive.
+Forecasting systems, early warning mechanisms and evacuation protocols can be activated in advance, enabling the strategic deployment of temporary infrastructure (e.g. mobile LTE stations, backup power units ) and pre-positioning of emergency supplies.
+In contrast, there is little to no warning in the event of unpredictable disasters such as earthquakes, industrial accidents or tsunamis triggered by seismic events.
+Therefore, preparedness for these events tends to focus on long-term strategies, including building resilient and redundant communications and energy systems, enforcing strict security regulations, and ensuring that emergency response teams and communities are trained to act quickly and autonomously in uncertain conditions. \end{itemize}

 The goal of the pre-disaster phase is to minimize potential damage and loss of life by being proactive and well-prepared when disaster strikes.

 \textbf{2) Response Phase:} The response phase takes place during and immediately after a disaster.
 It focuses on immediate actions taken to save lives, protect property, and meet the basic needs of affected people \cite{WHO_response}.
 Key elements of the response phase include: \begin{itemize}[leftmargin=*] \item \textit{Emergency warning and communications:} Rapid and accurate communications are critical during the response phase.
 This includes issuing early warnings, activating emergency alert systems, and establishing communication channels for emergency responders and affected communities. \item \textit{Search and Rescue:} Search and rescue operations are carried out to find and rescue people who may be trapped or in immediate danger.
 This includes coordination between emergency teams with specialized equipment and techniques to locate and rescue survivors. \item \textit{Emergency Shelter and Relief:} Providing emergency shelter, food, water, medical assistance, and other essentials to affected people is an important aspect of the response phase.
 Emergency shelters and distribution centers will be set up to meet the immediate needs of people affected by the disaster. \end{itemize}